 This is where I would start – please send feedback so we can try to fix this together

 Hi Mitch, I wrote to you a while back about my handicapped English budgie Kenny a while back.

 He has one splayed leg that sticks straight out and up.

-He likes to perch at a angle where he looks like a kick stand.
+He likes to perch at an angle where he looks like a kickstand.

 I thought he was chewing his wing feathers on one side, but he now seems to have almost finished a long molt cycle.

-It has been the longest six months waiting Kennys feathers to grow back.
+It has been the longest six months waiting for Kennys feathers to grow back.